LM1290/BioGuard/README.md

 - scikit-learn 1.3.2
 - Streamlit 1.52.2

-See `requirements.txt` for complete list.
+See `requirements_training.txt` for complete list.

 ## Troubleshooting